Table of Contents

 |Breed Recognition||DRA, DDKC, DBR, ACHC, IDCR|

 - Cushing’s Disease: This disease, also known as hyperadrenocorticism, happens when then the dog’s body overproduces the cortisol steroid hormone.
 This condition alters the normal function of the body and too much of these steroids for prolonged periods may lead to severe complications and eventually, death.
-Most common symptoms are excessive appetite, increased thirst and urination, loss of hair, and a pot-bellied appearance.
+The most common symptoms are excessive appetite, increased thirst and urination, loss of hair, and a pot-bellied appearance.

 - Cataract: This condition refers to the cloudiness in the crystalline lens of the eye which may vary from partial to total opacity.
 When the eye lens becomes clouded, it prevents light from passing to the retina, which can result in vision loss.
 Cataract is usually an inherited disease but can also be caused by injuries to the eye or diseases like diabetes mellitus.